drewtu2/MidasMonitor/README.md

 ### Groupme API Integration
 ~- Send alerts to phone if temperatures exceed 80 degrees C~
-- Query dwarfpool API and post information to GroupMe Chat on request
+- Query ~~dwarfpool~~ ethermine API and post information to GroupMe Chat on request

 ### Bells and Whistles to the Max
 - Submit querys from Alexa